Ministry-of-Silly-Scripts/codewars-js-vowelCount/NOTES.md

 - it should return 5 for input equal aebicodu ✅
 - it should return 5 for input equal aebicoduf ✅
 - it should return 10 for input equal aaeeiioouu ✅
+- it should return 10 for input equal bcaaeeiioouufg ✅